matthiasroder/ai_coach/README.md

 # ai_coach

-A json prompt that turns GPT4 into a personal coach.
+A collection of prompts and json prompt that turn AIs into personal coaches.